New homes

 Timescales

-Have a clear view of what your timescales are and any possible limitations, like current notice periods.
+Have a clear view of your intended moving date and any limitations, such as notice periods on your current home.

 Research